yohasebe/monadic-chat-cli/README.md

 - do not use invalid characters in the JSON object
 - escape double quotes and other special characters in the text values in the resulting JSON object

+Add "\n\n###\n\n" at the end of the "response" value.

-- wrap the JSON object with "<JSON>\n" and "\n</JSON>" (IMPORTANT)
+Wrap the JSON object with "<JSON>\n" and "\n</JSON>".
 ```

 This section details the format of the response returned through the API.
 JSON is essentially text data, and some characters must be escaped appropriately.

-Also, since the language model available in OpenAI's text-completion API is subject to some indeterminacy (even when the `temperature` parameter is `0.0`), to ensure that a valid JSON object is retrieved, Monadic Chat requires `< JSON>... </JSON>` tags to enclose the whole JSON data.
+Due to their importance, two formal requirements are described as independent sentences rather than in list form.
+It is necessary since the language model available in OpenAI’s text-completion API is subject to some indeterminacy (even when the `temperature` parameter is `0.0`).

+- To ensure that a valid JSON object is retrieved, Monadic Chat requires `< JSON>... </JSON>` tags to enclose the whole JSON data.
-Currently, Monadic Chat requires that the primary response from GPT end with the string `\n\n####\n\n`.
+- Monadic Chat requires that the primary response from GPT end with the string `\n\n####\n\n`.
 This is part of the mechanism to detect when the response string has reached the end so that it can be displayed on the terminal as soon as possible.

 ## What is Monadic about Monadic Chat?